 Serverless computing is when cloud providers offload their own servers for others to use.
 They dynamically allocate resources and bill customers according to their usage.
 This concept is often referred to as on-demand or a pay-as-you-go model, and has significantly lowered the barrier for innovation among startups and enterprises.
 Serverless is extremely popularwith nearly 94% of all businesses adopting it, and it has become the default technology for new product development.

-If you’re considering serverless computing, below are four reasons why you should use it.
+If you’re considering serverless computing, below are four common sense reasons why you should use it.

 1. It’s Cost-Effective!

-With serverless, you’re charged for the time that you use.
-As a result, you’ll never pay for wasted capacity again.
-However, keep in mind that there’s a moment when going serverless becomes more expensive than having a dedicated server.
-This moment varies greatly and is dependent on your business needs.
+With serverless, you’re charged for the time that you use, so you’ll never pay for wasted capacity again.
+However, keep in mind that there’s a point of diminishing return where serverless becomes more expensive than on-premise servers.
+This moment varies widely and depends on your business needs.
 Unsure of when it’s not economically feasible?
-Connect with a cloud expert like Uplancer to calculate it!
+Connect with a cloud expert like Uplancer for help!

 2. Serverless Computing is More Secure

 Serverless security has advanced significantly in recent years.
 Under the hood, serverless is not exactly “server-less”.
 What it really means is that the burden of maintaining, provisioning, and securing the servers falls on the cloud provider.
-Leading providers like AWS are thorough and have dedicated teams protecting and patching their servers.
+Leading providers like AWS are thorough and have dedicated teams that protect and patch their servers.

 If that’s not enough, function-specific security can be deployed at the application level, ensuring each application has unique access points, access levels, and system-wide permissions.
 These fine-tunings guarantee that specific applications do not mistakenly touch or call other platform components.